om-kanabar/ScienceFair2025/README.md

 ### By Om Kanabar
 ## LICENSE NOTE
 Please review the LICENSE file to understand the terms and conditions for using this project.
-## ERROR NOTE

-If any errors are found please create an issue at: https://github.com/om-kanabar/ScienceFair2025/issues/ if you are not able to do that please contact Om Kanabar at https://omkanabar.com/contact

 ## TOOLS NOTE
 This project was made using [Visual Studio Code](https://code.visualstudio.com/) on **MacOS** *Tahoe (26.1)* with a **2022** *M2* MacBookAir with 16 GB of RAM.